pablogila/OclimaxPlus/README.md

 * Using **git**
 `git clone https://github.com/pablogila/OclimaxPlus.git`

-Once downloaded, open the **OclimaxPlus** folder and copy inside the [required OCLIMAX scripts](##Requirements).
+Once downloaded, open the **OclimaxPlus** folder and copy inside the required OCLIMAX scripts, mentioned in the previous section.
 Then create a new folder called **data**, where the input folders should be placed.
 After execution, the program will extract the outputs in an **out** folder, and the folder structure should look as follows:

 ```.
 CrystalReader